unfoldml/ms-graph-api/README.md

 We adhere to a simplified version of the [Package Versioning Policy](https://pvp.haskell.org/): breaking changes are signaled by increasing the major version number (e.g. 0.x -> 1.x ).

+Significant changes in the SDK will be documented in the respective CHANGELOG.

 ## LICENSE